offbeatwp/documentation/basics__term_models.md

 ## Macro

 You can extend any term model from outside the model itself.
 This is called a macro.
 We have a [independent service](https://github.com/offbeatwp/acf) to integrate [Advanded Custom Fields }(https://www.advancedcustomfields.com/pro/) with OffbeatWP.
-Within the term model we want to be able to easily get an ACF field.
+Within the term model, we want to be able to easily get an ACF field.
 The service contains the following `macro`:

 ```
 TermModel::macro('getField', function ($name, $format = true) {